ys7yoo/BrainCaffe/README.md

 repository for building Caffe for Brain server

-Get official Caffe code from https://github.com/BVLC/caffe.
+Download official Caffe code from https://github.com/BVLC/caffe.

 Use these Makefile and Makefile.conf to build a Caffe.